jthomas304/SimpleSQL/README.md

 Run Project
 =======

-Run main in SimpleSQLMain-class, the command-line will open and you can start typing...
+Run main in SimpleSQLMain-class, a UI will appear and you can start typing a SQL query

 Todo
 =======